sosandroid/docker-bitwarden_rs-caddy-synology/readme.md

 ## Hardening

-Your Bitwarden_RS instance is now up and running.
+Your Vaultwarden instance is now up and running.
 It is not yet hardened to brute-force attacks.
 Please, install Fail2ban to avoid loosing your account control.
 Here a way to run [Fail2Ban](https://github.com/sosandroid/docker-fail2ban-synology) in Docker on Synology NAS

 ## To do